qweasgg/Are-u-Hungry-Lab-2-Variant-2/README.md

 ## Comparison

 - Using mutable methods allows us to directly modify data structures, providing high flexibility and potentially reducing memory overhead.
-However, mutable data structures may lead to code that is difficult to understand and can result in race conditions and synchronization issues in multi-threaded environments.
+However, mut data structures may lead to code that is difficult to understand and can result in race conditions and synchronization issues in multi-threaded environments.

-- Using immutable methods prevents direct modification of the original data structure, making it inherently thread-safe and simplifying concurrent programming but may have lower efficiency.
+- Using immut methods prevents direct modification of the original data structure, making it inherently thread-safe and simplifying concurrent programming but may have lower efficiency.

-- In general, we should choose the appropriate method based on practical considerations.
+- So we should choose the appropriate method based on practical considerations.